Margot Honecker: Minister of National Education

-In 1963 Honecker became Minister of National Education (Volksbildungsministerin), after a period of occupying the office as Acting Minister.
-On 25 February 1965 she introduced the law that made "the uniform socialist education system" standard in all schools, colleges and universities throughout East Germany.
+In 1963, Honecker became Minister of National Education (Volksbildungsministerin), after a period occupying the office as Acting Minister.
+On 25 February 1965, she introduced the law that made "the uniform socialist education system" standard in all schools, colleges and universities throughout East Germany.

-For her work as Minister of National Education, she was awarded the Order of Karl Marx, the nation's highest award, in 1977.
+For her work as Minister of National Education, Honecker was awarded the Order of Karl Marx, the nation's highest award, in 1977.

-In 1978 Honecker introduced, against the opposition of the churches and many parents, military lessons (Wehrkunde) for 9th and 10th grade high school students (this included training on weapons such as aerial guns and the KK-MPi).
+In 1978, Honecker introduced, against the opposition of the churches and many parents, military lessons (Wehrkunde) for 9th and 10th grade high school students (this included training on weapons such as aerial guns and the KK-MPi).
 Her tenure lasted until early November 1989.

-She was, allegedly but never proven, responsible for the regime's kidnapping and forced adoption of children of jailed dissidents or people who attempted to desert from GDR, and she is considered to have "left a cruel legacy of separated families."
-Margot dismissed the allegations that she had directed a program of forced adoptions: "It didn’t exist".
-She also established prison-like institutions for children, including a camp at Torgau known as "Margot's concentration camp."
+Though the accusations were never proven, Honecker was allegedly responsible for the regime's kidnapping and forced adoption of children of jailed dissidents and those who tried to flee the GDR, and she is considered to have "left a cruel legacy of separated families."
+She dismissed the allegations that she had directed a program of forced adoptions, saying "It didn’t exist".
+Honecker also established prison-like institutions for children, including a camp at Torgau known as "Margot's concentration camp."

 In 1990, charges were made against Honecker as Minister of Education.
-These included accusations that she had arranged politically motivated arrests, had separated children against their will from their parents and made compulsory adoptions of children from persons deemed unreliable by the state.
+These included accusations that she had arranged politically motivated arrests, separated children against their will from their parents, and ordered compulsory adoptions of children from persons deemed unreliable by the state.

 Loss of power

-Throughout the Peaceful Revolution of 1989 Honecker briefly remained in office after her husband's ousting as leader of the Socialist Unity Party in October 1989, but was sacked from cabinet on 2 November.
-On 4 February 1990 she resigned from the Party of Democratic Socialism, successor of the SED; her husband had been expelled two months earlier.
+During the Peaceful Revolution of 1989, Honecker briefly remained in office after her husband's ousting as leader of the Socialist Unity Party in October 1989.
+However, as part of the regime's effort to rehabilitate itself under her husband's successor, Egon Krenz, Honecker was sacked from cabinet on 2 November.
+On 4 February 1990, she resigned from the Party of Democratic Socialism, successor of the SED; her husband had been expelled two months earlier.
 She later joined the newly refounded Communist Party of Germany (KPD).